You are here: Home Australian Cobberdog

-Any MDBA member who wishes to add to the stud registry a dog of unknown parentage, or a dog of another breed [including an Australian Labradoodle will be required to submit an application for approval and explain what they think this dog will add to the gene pool.
+Any MDBA member who wishes to add to the stud registry a dog of unknown parentage, or a dog of another breed will be required to submit an application for approval and explain what they think this dog will add to the gene pool.
 Further details see below.
 This application will require approval from the MDBA Board and the board may request further photographs and information to determine the merit of the application.

 How to apply for approval of an infusion